sigsum/sigsum/doc/design.md

 actually _the right opaque data_.
 For example, what if the claimant was coerced or compromised?
 Something malicious could be signed as a result.

-A sigsum log adds _discoverability_ into a claimant's claims, see Figure 1.
-Such discoverability facilitates _verification_.
+A sigsum log adds _discoverability_ into a claimant's signed statements, see Figure 1.
+Such discoverability facilitates _verification of claims_.
 Verifiability is a significant improvement when compared to the blind trust that we had before.

-### Feature overview
-We had several design considerations in mind while developing sigsum logging.
-Here is a brief overview:
-- **Preserved data flows:** a believer can enforce sigsum logging without making additional outbound network connections.
-Proofs of public logging are provided using the same distribution mechanism as before.
-- **Sharding to simplify log life cycles:** starting to operate a log is easier than closing it down in a reliable way.
-We have a predefined sharding interval that determines the time during which the log will be active.
-- **Defenses against log spam and poisoning:** to maximize a log's utility it should be open for anyone to use.
-However, accepting logging requests from anyone at arbitrary rates can lead to abusive usage patterns.
-We store as little metadata as possible to combat log poisoning.
-We piggyback on DNS to combat log spam.
-- **Built-in mechanisms that ensure a globally consistent log:** transparent logs rely on gossip protocols to detect forks.
-We built a proactive gossip protocol directly into the log.
-It is based on witness cosigning.
-- **No cryptographic agility**: the only supported signature scheme is Ed25519.
-The only supported hash function is SHA256.
-Not having any cryptographic agility makes the protocol and the data formats simpler and more secure.
-- **Few and simple (de)serialization parsers:** complex (de)serialization
-parsers increase attack surfaces and make the system more difficult to use in constrained environments.
-Believers need a small subset of [Trunnel](https://gitlab.torproject.org/tpo/core/trunnel/-/blob/main/doc/trunnel.md) to work with signed and logged data.
-The log's network clients also need to parse ASCII key-value pairs.

-### How it works
+### 3.1 - How it works
 A sigsum log maintains a public append-only Merkle tree.
-A leaf contains four
-fields:
+Independent witnesses verify that this tree is fresh and append-only before cosigning it to achieve a distributed form of trust.
+A tree leaf contains four fields:
 - **shard_hint**: a number that binds the leaf to a particular _shard interval_.
 Sharding means that the log has a predefined time during which logging requests are accepted.
 Once elapsed, the log can be shut down.